suzirubi/pizza/README.md

       - pizza toppings include cheese, pepperoni, olives
       - user clicks submit button with "pizza cost" label
     -  Example Output:
-      - selector buttons with sizes to check (only one) PARSEINT
+      - radio buttons with sizes to check (only one) PARSEINT
-      - selector buttons with toppings available (multiple values available) PARSEINT
+      - checkbox buttons with toppings available (multiple values available)
       - display area indicating order and cost

 - [ ] Create javascript for user input with submit function and test functionality